CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/getting-started.md

 Your node is now running and starts with a *synchronization process* that downloads the entire blockchain from other nodes.
 This operation will take many hours to complete, but you are now part of the Dogecoin network!

 > **Note:** The rest of this guide assumes the use of an headless node.
-The RPC server is not exposed with `dogecoin-qt` until you activate the `-server` option as a startup argument, but inside the GUI application, you can use all the commands explored below (without `dogecoin-cli`) by going to `Help -> Debug window` and inside the popup window selecting the tab `Console`.
+The RPC server is not exposed with `bells-qt` until you activate the `-server` option as a startup argument, but inside the GUI application, you can use all the commands explored below (without `dogecoin-cli`) by going to `Help -> Debug window` and inside the popup window selecting the tab `Console`.

 ## Introduction to the JSON-RPC API